Jesterhearts/TemplateJSON/README.md

 ---
 #### Warning:
 There is no cycle detection logic.
-If deserializing encounters a cycle your program will most likely crash (or enter an infinite loop).
+If deserializing encounters a cycle your program will most likely crash.

 ---
 ### Constant fields: